brummetj/bitly-intern-challenge/README.md

 `r.GetTwitterCredFile("./CREDENTIALS.txt")` will simply look for the `CREDENTIALS.txt` file in your dir, and authenticate you to Twitter to make calls to their API.
 This function is needed before making and handler endpoints to Twitter.

-alternatively if you can use `r.GetTwitterCredEnv()` if you declare OS variables.
+alternatively you can use `r.GetTwitterCredEnv()` if OS variables are declared as above.

 `r.VerifyTwitterCred()` Will verify if you have successfully connected to Twitter or not.